 REI funding supports refugees, IDPs (internally displaced persons) and returnees (refugees returning home) – people who are some of the world’s most vulnerable.

-“Owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.”
+A refugee is a person who “Owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.”
 This definition also applies to people who have been displaced within their own country (IDPs).

 Refugees are people just like you and me.
 They come from all walks of life.
 They are doctors, IT graduates, teachers, artists, farmers, business people, academics, students, children and many others.
 They want what we want: sustenance, shelter, medical care, education for their children and themselves, and most of all, a normal life with dignity and a clearer future.
 REI exists to provide opportunities for refugees to reach these aims, which most of us often take for granted.

 REI operates according to a strict code of accountability and transparency, so that you can see for yourself exactly where, when and how your donation is making a difference.
 We assess all funding applications against strict criteria.
 Recipients of funds must provide references, audited accounts and written reports.
 REI will undertake field visits to assess a situation at first hand.

 Our approach to selecting projects emphasizes community and sustainability.
 Community involvement is essential to ensure that projects effectively address the specific needs of each community in a way that is sustainable and far-reaching.
 Correspondingly, the emphasis on sustainability ensures that beneficiary communities do not become reliant on funding, but rather develop self-sufficient means of rebuilding the strength within the community.